featurevisor/featurevisor/docs/features.md

 Variables are really powerful and should be used with caution as they can grow very fast.

-Before assigning variable values, we must define the schema for our variables in the feature:
+Before assigning variable values, we must define the schema of our variables in the feature:

 ```yml
 # ...